Snowshoes in the snow

 Cross-country skiing and snowshoeing

 From the gate, pass through and ski along an old road and approach an old bridge over the Bog River.
 Cross the bridge and quickly come to a second intersection.
 This intersection is not as obvious, but there is a faint trail heading slightly right of straight, avoid this and head more left.
 This trail is quite obvious but you may notice it gets use from only a few skiers, mainly those who know about its existence.
 The trail is rather flat for most of its course.
-There is one decent hill you will ascend and a long descent will bring you down to the Shore of the Bog River.
+There is one decent hill you will ascend and a long descent will bring you down to the shore of the Bog River.
 Herd paths follow the shore in both directions.

 Skiing over a frozen body of water is a cross-country skiing past time; it can access you to areas not seen by most in the summer.
 With that being said it is a dangerous activity to cross frozen water bodies and should be done with care and respect for your environment.
 Know the ice conditions and be prepared for anything including heavy winds, snow drifts, whiteouts, slushy conditions, and thin ice.